DWrebiak/dividend-tracker/README.md

 ---

+## ⚠️ Disclaimer

+This tool is created solely for personal use and educational purposes.
+It is **not intended as financial or investment advice**.

+All decisions based on the data or suggestions provided by this tool are made at the user's own risk.
+The author is **not a licensed financial advisor** and assumes no responsibility for any financial losses incurred through the use of this project.

+Always conduct your own research or consult a certified financial professional before making any investment decisions.

+---

 ## 🐛 Reporting Issues

 If used collaboratively, bugs or suggestions can be tracked using GitHub Issues with appropriate labels (bug, enhancement, etc.).